paradise-fi/divine/lart/aa/README.md

 :   a set of abstract memory locations context tree
 :   each node points to a particular callsite, representing the static
-    callgraph of the program; leaf nodes additionaly contain a points-to set;
+    callgraph of the program; leaf nodes additionally contain a points-to set;
     representing context trees is particularly tricky, because it is not possible to directly store references to instructions in global metadata;
     instead, context tree nodes are referenced from callsites, and value